-- To identify relevant stakeholders of this project and assess their interest and potentialinfluence on the project - To ensure that all relevant project stakeholders receive relevant information in an inclusive and culturally appropriate manner, thereby enabling their support and/orparticipation in the project implementation process - To outline a responsive and functioning Grievance Redress Mechanism (GRM) that is readily available to project-affected parties to lodge project-related complaints and concerns and to allow the project to respond to and manage such grievances - To provide means for effective constructive and inclusive engagement with project-affected parties and other interested parties throughout the project lifecycle onissues that could potentially affect them and, - Ensure that appropriate project information on environmental and social risks and impacts is disclosed to stakeholders in a timely, accessible, and appropriate mannerand format.
+- To identify relevant stakeholders of this project and assess their interest and potential influence on the project - To ensure that all relevant project stakeholders receive relevant information in an inclusive and culturally appropriate manner, thereby enabling their support and/orparticipation in the project implementation process - To outline a responsive and functioning Grievance Redress Mechanism (GRM) that is readily available to project-affected parties to lodge project-related complaints and concerns and to allow the project to respond to and manage such grievances - To provide means for effective constructive and inclusive engagement with project-affected parties and other interested parties throughout the project lifecycle onissues that could potentially affect them and, - Ensure that appropriate project information on environmental and social risks and impacts is disclosed to stakeholders in a timely, accessible, and appropriate mannerand format.

 As a part of project preparation, the MLF, MBEF, and DFSA have identified key stakeholders that will be directly or indirectly affected by the project; carried out preliminary engagement with some of these stakeholders, and outlined ways by which they can share information with stakeholders, consult them in a meaningful way, and enable stakeholder participation and feedback to project implementation process.
 This SEP summarizes the findings of the analysis and describes the timing and methods of engagement with stakeholders throughout the life cycle of the project.
+In addition, the SEP is a dynamic document that will be reviewed and updated throughout the life of the Project.